woshildh/CPN_lsp_pytorch/README.md

 ## Cascade Pyramid Network (CPN) on LSP
 This is my implementation of CPN on LSP.
 This implemetation is simple and computation is small (about 3.5G gpu).
-You can use this implementation for your first 2d-pose estimation project.
+You can use this implementation for as first 2d-pose estimation project.

 ### Requirements
 PyTorch (0.4 or later)